Your Teenager Can't Be Away From You: When Separation Anxiety Doesn't End in Childhood

 Some teenagers respond quickly.
 Six to eight weeks and they're sleeping independently, managing separation, back at school.
 Others take months.
 A few take a year or more of steady, patient work.

-But here's what's true: early intervention with the right approach changes everything.
+But early intervention with the right approach changes everything.
 And "right approach" means understanding this is nervous system dysregulation, not a parenting failure or character flaw.

 The STILL Method has worked with hundreds of teenagers who couldn't be away from their parents.
 Most of them are living independently now.
 At university.
 Working.
 Travelling.
 Living lives not ruled by fear.